Learning Physics between Digital Twins with Low-Fidelity Models and Physics-Informed Gaussian Processes: Introduction

-For each digital twin accounting for model discrepancy combined with noisy data can result in too uncertain estimates to be of practical use.
+For each digital twin accounting for model discrepancy combined with noisy data can result in too uncertain estimates to be of practical use (see Figure \ref{fig:intro}, middle).
 Further, there can be identification issues related to the discrepancy.
-The working hypothesis is that the uncertainty of the parameters for the individual digital twins can be reduced by using information from other digital twins.
+The working hypothesis is that the uncertainty of the parameters for the individual digital twins can be reduced by using information from other digital twins (see Figure \ref{fig:intro}, right).

 In this paper, we introduce a framework for how individual digital twins can share data to reduce uncertainty.
 The physical models are cast into a Bayesian hierarchical model framework which is extended with an extra level to allow both the physical parameters and the discrepancy to gain information from the other individuals.
+For learning the imperfect physics between individuals, two approaches are introduced, one that assumes the same GP parameters for the discrepancy for all individuals and one that can be seen as using a prior learned from all individuals for the parameters of the GPs representing the discrepancies.

+The remainder of the paper is organized as follows.
+In Section \ref{sec:background}, we review the main components of our proposed methodology, that is the physics-informed priors and the Bayesian calibration accounting for model discrepancy.
+In Section \ref{sec:method}, we introduce the proposed methodology.
+In Section \ref{sec:toy}, we consider a synthetic case study with a toy example that has been previously used in the literature but now is extended for more individuals.
+In Section \ref{sec:WK_synth}, we consider a synthetic case study with a cardiovascular model where we simulate data for a more complex model than our modelling choice, and then we also fit the model to real data obtained from a pilot randomized controlled trial study.
+Finally, we discuss the results, limitations and broader impact of our work.
 The code to replicate all the results in the paper is available at \url{https://github.com/MiSpitieris/Learning-Physics-between-DTs}.